Restricted and Capped Enrollment

 Internal or transfer credits for science courses over seven years old will not be accepted.
 If courses exceed the seven-year limit, students can prove competency by testing or they must repeat the course.
 All grades must be a C or higher.
 Multiple grades of D and F as well as W (withdrawal from a course) in science and English courses prior to obtaining a passing grade will decrease the student’s ranking and chances of getting a seat in the professional (clinical) phase.

+Admission into CCM and completion of prerequisite (pre-professional) courses does NOT guarantee acceptance into the professional phase of these programs.
+A separate and distinct admission application must be completed for admission into the professional phase of the programs and the process is competitive.
 Due to the competitive nature of these programs, obtaining a seat in the professional (clinical) phase is based on a number of factors, including courses completed at County College of Morris, the grades earned, and the overall grade point average at the time the application form is filed and reviewed.
 Students must abide by guidelines set forth in clinical contracts, including Criminal History Background Checks and drug testing.
 Results of these screenings may impact initial acceptance and continued enrollment in these programs.
-Completion of prerequisite courses does NOT guarantee admission into the professional (clinical) phase.